Revolutions of 1917–1923: Malta

-The Sette Giugno of 1919 was a revolt characterised by a series of riots and protests by the Maltese population, initially as a reaction to the rise in the cost of living in the aftermath of World War I and the sacking of hundreds of workers from the dockyard.
+The revolts of the Sette Giugno of 1919 (In English: Seven of June) was a revolt characterised by a series of riots and protests by the Maltese population, initially as a reaction to the rise in the cost of living in the aftermath of World War I and the sacking of hundreds of workers from the dockyard.
 That coincided with popular demands for self-government that resulted in a National Assembly being formed in Valletta at the same time of the riots.
 That dramatically boosted the uprising, as many people headed to Valletta to show their support for the Assembly.
 The British forces fired into the crowd, killing four local men.
 The cost of living increased dramatically after the war.
 Imports were limited, and as food became scarce prices rose, which made the fortune of farmers and merchants with surpluses to trade.

 Egypt

-A countrywide revolution against the British occupation of Egypt and Sudan was carried out by Egyptians and Sundanese from different walks of life in the wake of the British-ordered exile of the revolutionary leader Saad Zaghloul and other members of the Wafd Party in 1919.
-The revolution led to Britain's recognition of Egyptian independence in 1922 and the implementation of a new constitution in 1923.
-Britain, however, continued in control of what was renamed the Kingdom of Egypt.
-British guided the king and retained control of the Canal Zone, Sudan and Egypt's external and military affairs.
+A countrywide revolution against the British occupation of Egypt and Sudan was carried out by Egyptians and Sudanese from different walks of life in the wake of the British-ordered exile of the revolutionary leader Saad Zaghloul and other members of the Wafd Party in 1919.
+The revolution was countered, but nevertheless led to Britain initiating the Milner Mission.
+This in turn led to Britain's recognition of Egyptian independence in 1922 and the implementation of a new constitution in 1923.
+Britain, however, maintained great influence over the newly created Kingdom of Egypt.
+Britain retained control of the Canal Zone and Sudan.
 King Fuad died in 1936, and Farouk inherited the throne at only 16.
 Alarmed by the Second Italo-Ethiopian War during which Fascist Italy invaded Ethiopia, he signed the Anglo-Egyptian Treaty, which required Britain to withdraw all troops from Egypt by 1949 except at the Suez Canal.
 During World War II, Allied troops used Egypt as a major base for its operations throughout the region.
 The British Armed Forces were withdrawn to the Suez Canal area in 1947, but nationalist anti-British sentiment continued to grow after the war.